rojasromagosa/gams_plots/README.md

-Here you find some code to visualize with Tidyverse GAMS simulations output.
+This repository contains R code for creating charts using GAMS simulations data.

 General info:
 1. Read in gdx data using the **gdxrrw** package.
 This requires that GAMS is already installed.